fc-minecraft/hoc2020-md/beets.md

 # Protect the beets

 ## Step 1
-Something2 keeps getting into the garden and taking beets.
+Something keeps getting into the garden and taking beets.
 Have the Agent build an enclosure around the farm to keep out whatever is doing it.

 #### ~ tutorialhint
 The ``||hoc2020:place iron bars down||`` block will place an iron bar below the Agent.